9 Easy Ways to Save Money on Groceries without Coupons

 3. Use Apps on Your Phone

 A lot of people take their phone with them everywhere, including the grocery store.
-So why not put it to use?
+So why not put it to use and earn free money?

 Below are some of the best apps to save money on groceries.